 \subsection{Data set}

-In the experiments the Oxford Radar RobotCar data set \cite{RobotCarDatasetIJRR, RadarRobotCarDatasetICRA2020} was used.
-This data set was selected as it consists of multiple traversals along the same route, permitting the study of the effects of semi-static objects to the localization accuracy, as the semi-static objects have had the possibility to move between the mapping and localization time.
-For this reason the KITTI data set \cite{Geiger2013IJRR} could not be used, as each of the paths are traversed in full only once.
-Otherwise KITTI data set would have been preferable due to its ubiquitousness and the availability of ground truth semantic labels.
+The Oxford Radar RobotCar data set \cite{RobotCarDatasetIJRR, RadarRobotCarDatasetICRA2020} was used in the experiments.
+This data set was selected as it consists of multiple traversals along the same route over multiple days, permitting the study of the effects of semi-static objects on localization accuracy, as the semi-static objects could move between the mapping and localization time.
+For this reason, the widely-used KITTI data set \cite{Geiger2013IJRR} could not be used, as each path in that data set is traversed in full only once.

-The Oxford Radar RobotCar data set consists of 32 sequences where the same trajectory is traversed, with minor variations in the route.
-The data set was gathered from 1/10/2019 to 1/11/2019 and from 1/14/2019 to 1/18/2019, producing data from seven different days over the span of nine days.
-Nine sequences were selected from the data set, two sequences for mapping and seven for localization, one from each day of the data set.
-For convenience, the first sequence of the day was chosen, unless the recording contained measurement failures.
-Since the sequence used for mapping is not used for localization, two sequences were selected from the days from which the maps where created.
-The list of used sequences is presented in Table \ref{tab:sequences}.
-Maps were created from sequences 1 and 8, and sequences 2-6 and 9 were used for localization.
+The Oxford Radar RobotCar data set consists of 32 sequences where approximately the same route is traversed.
+The data set consists of data from seven different days over nine days.
+Nine sequences were selected from the data set: two for mapping and seven for localization.
+Maps were created from the first and last day of the data set, allowing the environment to change maximally between the sequences.
+For localization, the first sequence of each day was chosen unless the recording contained measurement failures, except for the first and last day, where the first sequence of the day was used for mapping and the second for localization.